 \subsection{Closed-Loop Stability}

 \Cref{ex:num_grad} in the introduction has illustrated that a simple gradient-based controller interconnected with a dynamical system is not necessarily stable, unless the control gain $\epsilon$ is small enough (\cref{fig:num_grad}).
-In other words,\emph{sufficient timescale separation} between the fast plant behavior and the slow optimization dynamics is generally required.
-As discussed in \cref{sec:es}, \acl{es} also relies on this type of argument, with the difference that \ac{es} dynamics evolve on three timescales.
+In other words, \emph{sufficient timescale separation} between the fast plant behavior and the slow optimization dynamics is generally required.

-For control design, it is convenient to reduce fast transient dynamics to their algebraic steady-state map.
-We have explicitly applied this design step in \cref{ex:simp_grad,ex:es1,ex:netw_cong} and will do so implicitly in the rest of the article.
-In this section, however, we will investigate the problems of timescale separation and closed-loop stability in detail and survey works that have tackled this issue.
+For control design, it is convenient to reduce the fast transient plant dynamics to their algebraic steady-state map.
+We have explicitly applied this design step in \cref{ex:simp_grad} and will do so implicitly in the rest of the article.
+In this section, however, we will investigate the problems of timescale separation and closed-loop stability in detail, and survey works that have tackled this issue.

-We identify and present two main research streams: First, we discuss stability results inspired by singular perturbation analysis which formalize and quantify stability in terms of timescale separation.
+We identify and present two main research streams: First, we discuss stability results inspired by singular perturbation analysis, which formalize and quantify stability in terms of timescale separation.
 This approach is very general and applicable to nonlinear (but asymptotically stable) plant dynamics and non-convex optimization dynamics, but potentially very conservative.
 A second line of research taps into robust control and provides computational stability certificates in the form of linear matrix inequalities.
-While these stability guarantees are less conservative they apply only to linear time-invariant plants and convex optimization dynamics.
+While these stability guarantees are less conservative, they apply only to linear time-invariant plants and convex optimization dynamics.